 - Keep a clot from growing or breaking off

-Heparin: People with DVT may receive heparin in their vein in the hospital for about five to seven days.
-Instead, doctors may use low-molecular-weight heparin injections.
+Heparin: People with DVT may receive heparin intravenously or by injection in the hospital for several days.
 You may also continue the injections at home, once or twice daily.
-And because it is more consistent and predictable, it doesn't require regular blood tests.
+Intravenous heparin requires blood testing, but subcutaneous (under the skin) injections of low molecular weight heparin do not.

 Warfarin: As a DVT treatment, you take warfarin (Coumadin) by pill once a day, beginning while you're still on heparin.
 Treatment may continue for three to six months or more.
 While on warfarin, you will need regular blood tests to ensure you have the correct dosage -- too little increases your clot risk, too much increases your risk for bleeding.
 Warfarin can also interact with other medicines, vitamins, or certain foods rich in vitamin K -- making regular monitoring even more important.
 If you're pregnant, your doctor will prescribe other types of treatment, because warfarin can cause birth defects.